FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 The section below provides an overview of the FedRAMP agency authorization path.
-This is the same as the process displayed in the [FedRAMP Agency Authorization Playbook](../../agency/authorization/intro/), but it is from the CSP’s perspective.
+This is the same as the process displayed in the [FedRAMP Agency Authorization Playbook](../../agency/authorization/intro/), but it is from the CSP's perspective.
 It includes additional steps that both the CSP and agency would complete.

 ## Phase 1: Preparation